Is a low-carb or keto diet right for you?

 9. Cholesterol abnormalities

-Low-carb and keto diets may actually improve many people’s overall cholesterol measures.
-Specifically, low-carb diets reduce triglycerides (TG), raise HDL (high-density lipoprotein), and improve the size and density of LDL (low-density lipoprotein).38 Changes in these markers may, or may not, all be related to insulin resistance, which is important as a standalone marker as well.
+Low-carb and keto diets may improve many people’s overall cholesterol measures by reducing triglycerides (TG), raising HDL (high-density lipoprotein), and improving the size and density of LDL (low-density lipoprotein).42 Changes in these markers may, or may not, all be related to insulin resistance, which is important as a standalone marker as well.

-Many people don’t know they have insulin resistance as standard blood tests are poor at detecting it.
-Yet, they may know that they have low HDL and elevated TG.
-Meta-analyses of randomized trials consistently show better reduction of TG and increase in HDL with low-carb compared to low-fat diets, along with greater weight loss.39
+Many people don’t know they have insulin resistance as standard blood tests are poor at detecting it.43 Yet, they may know that they have low HDL and elevated TG.
+Meta-analyses of randomized trials consistently show better reduction of TG and increase in HDL with low-carb compared to low-fat diets, along with greater weight loss.44

-Most recently, the one-year data from Virta Health’s non-randomized trial showed a 24 percent decrease in triglycerides, 18 percent increase in HDL (with an impressive 29 percent decrease in the TG/HDL ratio), 20 percent reduction in small dense LDL, and multiple other beneficial effects.40 And it’s worth noting that, although LDL increased slightly, LDL particles decreased by 5 percent―showing that LDL became larger and less dense ― and the 10-year ASCVD (Atherosclerotic Cardiovascular Disease) risk score improved by 12 percent.
+Published in 2018, the one-year data from Virta Health’s non-randomized trial showed a 24 percent decrease in triglycerides, 18 percent increase in HDL (with an impressive 29 percent decrease in the TG/HDL ratio), 20 percent reduction in small dense LDL, and multiple other beneficial effects.45 And it’s worth noting that, although LDL increased slightly, LDL particles decreased by 5 percent―showing that LDL became larger and less dense ― and the 10-year ASCVD (Atherosclerotic Cardiovascular Disease) risk score improved by 12 percent.

 How low to go for cholesterol issues?